 Join moldings with biscuits

-you’re not familiar with this tool, see How to Make a Biscuit Joint.
+You’ll need a biscuit joiner and some biscuits.
+If you’re not familiar with this tool, see How to Make a Biscuit Joint.

 Cut and fit the miters first, then cut the biscuit slots.
 The second photo shows how to cut biscuits on a profiled molding.
 On new doors and windows that are perfectly square, some carpenters cut and assemble the casings with biscuits and nail the assembly to the wall after the glue dries.
 Or you can use the technique we show here and add the biscuits as you go.